naxxfish/interest-voyage-backend/README.md

 ## Prerequisites

-You'll need to have the Google Cloud SDK and Firebase CLI installed, and have a project set up to deploy trainDateObject
+You'll need to have the Google Cloud SDK and Firebase CLI installed, and have a project set up to deploy to

 ## Deploying